CloudBoost/docker/README.md

 ###Step 2: Create a Node Cluster

-A Node is a mahine in your Cloud.
+A Node is a machine in your Cloud.
 You can add as many nodes you like in your cluster.

 ###Step 3: Create a stack